 They are powerful beings, called on by gods and mortals alike to intercede in worldly affairs.
 Their presence is radiant, and they are well disposed towards mortals.
 They assist the gods in their noble pursuits and are to be loved, feared, and respected.

-While the bright elves exude light and live in a realm of luminosity, the black elves fear daylight and are reputedly turned to stone when exposed to the rays of the sun.
+The light elves exude light and live in a realm of luminosity, the black elves however fear daylight.
+In some myths a dwarf, or black elf, reputedly turned to stone when exposed to the rays of the sun.

-The bright elves have shining complexions in addition to their glowing auras while their cousins below Midgard in Svartalfheim are variously described as being black, dark and dusky or as ‘svartálfr’, ‘dökkálfar’ and ‘myrkálfr’ respectively in the old language.
+The elves have shining complexions in addition to their glowing auras.
+However their cousins below Midgard in Svartalfheim are variously described as being black, dark and dusky.
+Commonly called ‘svartálfr’, ‘dökkálfar’ and ‘myrkálfr’ respectively in the old language.

 Are the light elves and dark elves related?

 Are they related?
-The Eddas are unclear and later accounts such as those of the great Snorri Sturluson are not entirely to be trusted.
-The dark elves have powers and wisdom not available to their ljósálfar kin and are therefore not to be seen as lesser in any respect.
+The Eddas are unclear and besides the accounts of the great Snorri Sturluson are not entirely to be trusted.
+One thing is for sure however, the dark elves have powers and wisdom not available to their ljósálfar kin.
+Therefore they are not to be seen as lesser in any respect.

 Is it perhaps that the dark elves have chosen a path of individual renown, seeking glory and treasure and in exchange abandon their high place in Alfheim near to the gods?
 Or are the bright elves former dwarves who have chosen a higher path and forsaken their fear of the day for a brighter life in the upper reaches of Yggdrasil?